KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 **Results:**

-For an arbitrary range of levels \(1-100\), assuming optimized builds without damage reduction \(DR\) against Electro damage in the overworld, Razor during his burst is tankier than Beidou holding counter.
+For an arbitrary range of levels \(1-100\), assuming optimized builds without damage reduction \(DR\) against Electro damage in the overworld, Razor during his Burst is tankier than Beidou holding counter.

 For this terribly impractical range of levels, 1 to 100, Razor's best weapon would be whiteblind, a c1 max HP build Beidou for his shield, and an A2 Zhongli to boost his shield%.
 He would take Thundersoother and Bolide, with 3 DEF% mainstats, 15 HP substats, and 10 DEF substats, prioritizing %HP/DEF substat choice over flat HP/DEF.

 In a less optimized setting, Razor benefits more than Beidou as his strongest point is the Electro RES%, which does not need to be built for.
 Beidou needs HP% to scale both herself and her shield.
-Thus, even if you totally failed artifact grinding and got a terrible mainstats for Razor like Atk%/Phys%/CR%/CDMG%, with little HP or DEF substats and instead unluckily rolled into Crit Rate or Crit Damage -- _definitely a really bad build in general_ -- Razor would still be tankier than Beidou.
-However, if the damage is spread out over time in smaller bursts, Beidou can mitigate the damage entirely with her counter more easily than Razor, though if Razor also has a shield he can do the same.
+Thus, even if you totally failed artifact grinding and got a terrible mainstats for Razor like ATK%/Phys%/CR%/CDMG%, with little HP or DEF substats and instead unluckily rolled into CRIT Rate or CRIT DMG -- _definitely a really bad build in general_ -- Razor would still be tankier than Beidou.
+However, if the damage is spread out over time in smaller Bursts, Beidou can mitigate the damage entirely with her counter more easily than Razor, though if Razor also has a shield he can do the same.
 If so, in this theoretical scenarios, healing from a support would be incredibly helpful.
 This is because in general, as long as your HP does not reach 0, regaining HP via healing will tend to make you live longer.

 If DR is not banned, Beidou also has a large amount of DR, which scales very well with other sources of DR. In this case, stacking DR via Beidou/Xingqiu/Jean with C6 will eclipse traditional methods of tanking damage, as damage reduction can be stacked to 100%.